lohant/temperatureandhumidity/README.md

 I chose to use [Thonny](https://thonny.org/) as my IDE in this project.
 It is easy to use and have multiple functions that come in handy when programming microcontrollers in MicroPython.

 ## Putting everything together
+The circuit was connected according to the diagram shown.
+The image of the circuit is borrowed from [here](https://github.com/iot-lnu/applied-iot/tree/master/Raspberry%20Pi%20Pico%20(W)%20Micropython/sensor-examples/P5_DHT_11_DHT_22).
+The process of connecting the components is straight-forward and should be easy as long as the circuit is connected according to the diagram.
+Three pins are required for voltage, ground and data.
+The operating voltage of the sensor is 3.3V to 5.5V, I use the 3.3V pin on the Pico to power the sensor.
+Note that if another pin is used for data, adjustments to this must be done in measure.py.
+This setup is suited for development.
+If you were to use this in production, I would recommend that you solder the components together and design a suitable case.
+This case could be designed in CAD and 3D-printed.
 ![Circuit](https://github.com/lohant/temperatureandhumidity/blob/main/circuit.png)

+## Platform